SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

         content:
           -
             type: text
-            text: 'From start to finish, coordinating a delegation or small group at MBLGTACC can involve a number of considerations, steps, and people.
-Whether you''re just not sure where to start, or want to make the best of your experience, check out our attendee checklist and information below!'
+            text: "From start to finish, coordinating a delegation or small group at MBLGTACC can involve a number of considerations, steps, and people.
+Whether you're just not sure where to start, or want to make the best of your experience, check out our attendee checklist and information below!"
       -
         type: set
         attrs:
+          id: YriGMD0z
           values:
             type: buttons
             buttons:
               -
+                id: VDUFEZrZ
                 text: 'Download as PDF'
                 color: btn-green
                 size: btn-lg